Remember when impressions, likes, and shares were enough?

 Me either... not even when they were considered to be the ideal of marketing success... the pinnacles of measured branding.

-I do, however, remember when inbound leads were the gold standard, and I had no problem selling services for lead generation in a vacuum.
+I do, however, remember when inbound leads were the gold standard, and I had no problem engaging in services for lead generation with the assumption that sales would know what to do next (they never did despite saying they would).
 So, please don't take offense.

 Today, growth is measured in a much more comprehensive manner, and agencies such as Orange Pegs are expected to have a much larger sphere of influence than just a single aspect of the sales continuum.... especially when dealing with businesses in high growth mode or trying to get there.